Born: September 29, 1956

 During the summers, Carol played AAU basketball.
 She also competed for the US women’s national team.
 At the 1977 World University Games she was the tournament’s leading scorer.
 In 1979, she led Team USA to the World Championship title.
 Women’s basketball fans could hardly wait to see her perform in front of an international TV audience at the 1980 Olympics, but the US boycotted the Summer Games.

-In the meantime, Carol carved out a career as an executive with the NBA.
-She was also inducted into the Basketball Hall of Fame.
-She was also a member of the inaugural class of the Women’s Basketball Hall of Fame.
+In the meantime, Carol carved out a career in marketing with Adidas and later as an executive with the NBA.
+She was also inducted into the Naismith Basketball Hall of Fame, and was a member of the inaugural class of the Women’s Basketball Hall of Fame.
 When the WNBA was formed in 1997, Carol was named GM of the New York Liberty.
-She stayed with Liberty through the 2010 season, after which she returned to her alma mater—now Montclair State University—as a vice president.
+She stayed with the Liberty through the 2010 season, after which she returned to her alma mater—now Montclair State University—as a vice president.
+During her time there, Carol focused on business.
+She missed basketball and working with kids, so she established the Blaze Hoop Crew, which provides youth basketball programming and instruction services in New Jersey.
+At the end of 2019, Carol left MSU to focus fulltime on her new old passion.